HLCaptain/planty/CONTRIBUTING.md

 ## How to contribute

-0. Check for already existing issues if you have a feature reqest.
+0. Check for already existing issues if you have a feature request.
 1. Open issues for any bugs or feature requests.
 2. Fork the repository.
 3. Create a new branch from `dev` branch for each issue.